When I Woke Up

 Paul: There is something!
 There was undoubtedly a higher power at play when my mind went to another worldly dimension while my body was in repair.
 I believe that what I experienced was not entirely of the human hand and, although I would say I have not become religious, I genuinely think that something or someone decided that I should have a second chance.
 It is my responsibility to justify that decision to give me this second chance by really making the most of the time I have left on this earth.

 TLC: It seems like you’ve turned your life around several times already.
 What gives you the motivation to keep pushing through when life presents obstacles?

 Paul: I recognize that every set back is an opportunity to swing forward to an even more elevated position.
 I have reached a point in my life where I don’t see anything as unachievable – the sky is the limit!
-I love challenges that engage my brain with their complexity.
-One thing I would like to add is that visualization is essential – first I picture the outcome I want, and then I focus on enjoying the process of solving the problem or challenge that has presented itself – so I can get to where I want to be.
+I just love challenges that engage my brain with their complexity.
+One thing I would like to add is that visualization is really important – first I picture the outcome I want and then I focus on enjoying the process of solving the problem or challenge that has presented itself – so I can get to where I want to be.
 Success comes by having systems, not just goals!